Darkone83/ModXo-RP2040-Tiny/README.md

 ### STM32

-The STM32F030C8C6 is the core of the Epimethues finctionality of the board these components include U2.
+The STM32F030C8C6 is the core of the Epimethues finctionality portion of the board these components include U2.
 R7-10, C3-C6.
 Once assemble is complete you can proceed to program your STM32.
+SDA is pulled directly from Pin 13 of the LPC header and SLC is pulled directly from pin 14.
 Pinouts will be listed below.
 Proceed to Port assembly

 ### Port Assembly